gedaly/DCTL/readme.md

 # Davinci CTLs For Fun & Profit

-I made a DCTL, more coming soon.
+Want to add a couple fun features to Blackmagic Design's DaVinci Resolve?
+These are just my experiments, so use at your own risk.
+More coming soon.
 [Lemme know what you think!](https://twitter.com/gedaly)

 ## Installation